ddnexus/elastics-doc/source/doc/7-Tutorials/4-Crawl-and-Index.md

 > __Notice__: the `highlighted_\*` methods return the joined string from the elasticsearch `highlights`, if there are no highlights and the attribute exists they return the attribute, or an empty string in any other case.

-(Tiago: please add some css to make the thing nice. )
+(Edit-note: please add some css to make the thing nice. )

 The highlights need to be highlighted with something like: